 - talk about contemporary culture and civilisation from the French speaking world.

 Please note that the learning outcomes may vary depending on the general progress made by the students.

 What level is the course and do I need any particular skills?

-Students should have completed French 2 upper courses or have studied French for 3 years.
+Students should have completed a French 2 upper course or have recently studied French for 3 years.
 It is also essential that you have some knowledge of basic grammar terminology (e.g. verb, noun, conjugation, pronoun, etc.).

 How will I be taught, and will there be any work outside the class?

 Our courses are characterised by spoken interaction and communication.
 Typical activities include pair work, group work, role-plays and games.
 A range of resources will be used to support your learning including presentations, hand-outs, and audio-visual material.

 Are there any other costs?
 Is there anything I need to bring?